openebs-archive/openebs-docs/docs/dev_solutions.md

     export CHANGE_MINIKUBE_NONE_USER=true
     export KUBECONFIG=$HOME/.kube/config

-On your Ubuntu host, start minikube.
+On your Ubuntu host, start minikube by running the following command.

     sudo -E minikube start --vm-driver=none

 ### Verify that minikube is configured

-Check that minikube is configured and it has started using the following commands. :
+Check that minikube is configured and it has started by running the following command.

     minikube status